Recipes

 - Hover over a Global or Project recipe and click Save to Repo

 - Confirm in the dialog.
-The recipe is written to
+Daintree writes the recipe to

-.daintree/recipes/{recipe-name}.json - Choose Delete Original to remove the local copy, or Keep Both to keep it alongside the team version
+.daintree/recipes/{recipe-name}.json - Choose Delete Original to drop the local copy, or Keep Both to keep it alongside the team version

 Environment Variable Handling

-When saving a recipe to the repo, Daintree blanks all environment variable values while preserving the keys.
-This prevents secrets from being committed to git.
-The keys remain as a signal to teammates about which environment variables need to be filled in locally.
+When you save a recipe to the repo, Daintree blanks every environment variable value and keeps the keys.
+That keeps secrets out of git.
+The keys stay behind as a signal to teammates about which environment variables they need to fill in locally.

 Committing Team Recipes

-Daintree writes the recipe file but does not commit it automatically.
-You need to stage and commit the file yourself.
+Daintree writes the recipe file.
+It does not commit it.
+You stage and commit the file yourself.

 git add .daintree/recipes/ && git commit to share it with your